Moffett, Thomas (Moffitt)

 Alternate name: Moffitt

-Born in Kentucky, Thomas Moffett arrived in Springfield in 1826, where he taught school and studied law.
+Thomas Moffett arrived in Springfield in 1826, where he taught school and studied law.
 Moffett was an orderly sergeant in a Sangamon County company in the Winnebago War in 1827.
 Moffett was admitted to the bar in 1828 and was the first person in Sangamon County to receive a license to practice law.
-On January 22, 1829, he married Eliza Gatton.
+On January 22, 1829, he married as his first wife, Eliza Ann Gatton, with whom he had eight children.
 In 1832, he was the captain of a company in the Black Hawk War.
 Moffett served two years as county commissioner and, in 1843, voters elected him as a probate justice of the peace.
 After the new Illinois Constitution of 1848 established county courts to handle probate matters, voters elected Moffett as county judge, a position he held for four years.
-In 1860, Moffett owned real estate worth $1500 and had a personal estate of $300.
+In 1860, Moffett owned real estate worth $1,500 and had a personal estate of $300.
+In religion, he was a Presbyterian.